dhamilton-glasgow/sFFG4MC/README.md

 	No scattering chamber or exit beamline
-	(when included. scattering chamber window thickness is 0.05 cm) Earm is an array of 2 x 2 x 20 cm3 PbW04 blocks in a ring (1200 total) Earm is at 15.5 degrees and a distance of 291 cm
-	Harm has a 1 cm thick lead shield
+	(when included. scattering chamber window thickness is 0.05 cm) Earm is an array of 2 x 2 x 20 cm3 PbW04 blocks in a ring (1200 total) Earm is at 15.5 degrees and a distance of 291 cm (to front face) Harm has a 1 cm thick lead shield
 	Harm is an array of 15 x 15 x 101.2 cm3 scint-Fe blocks (288 total)
-	Harm blocks are 44 pairs of plastic scintillator (10mm) and iron (13mm) Harm is at 42.5 degrees and a distance of 376 cm Hodoscope is an plastic scintillator array of 3 x 3 x 10 cm3 detectors (7200 total) Harm has a 5 cm thick lead shield
+	Harm blocks are 44 pairs of plastic scintillator (10mm) and iron (13mm) Harm is at 42.5 degrees and a distance of 376 cm (to front face) Hodoscope is an plastic scintillator array of 3 x 3 x 10 cm3 detectors (7200 total) Harm has a 5 cm thick lead shield